imrealjo37/Motor-Control-Projects/README.md

 ## 📜 License
 This project is licensed under the MIT License.
 Feel free to use and share! ✨ See the [LICENSE](LICENSE) file for details.

+## 👤 Author
+Created by Jood.
+Feel free to contribute or suggest improvements to the project!